 The body also has a delicate balance of hormones and depends on serotonin and melatonin to regulate good sleep and alertness during the day.
 Lack of sleep or interrupted sleep can disrupt the balance of these hormones, making you groggy during the day and restless at night.
 Poor sleep can also (logically) lead to fatigue, brain fog, memory troubles, and additional stress on the body.

-4. Learn to Say No
+Learning to Say No

 Many of us have a commitment list as long as our arms, and the stress level to prove it.
 It is wonderful to help out whenever we can, but make sure you make yourself a priority and realistically evaluate what you can handle while keeping stress low and quality family time high.
-(Confession: I am really bad at this step myself!).
+(Confession: I am really bad at this step myself!)

-Many people are too tired after an exhausting day to engage their minds, and prefer to “relax” by watching TV or some other form of electronic distraction.
-There are some theories about the sleep disturbing ability of the blue light emitted by these electronics, but all the time spent watching TV is time that our minds are actively disengaged.
+Many people are too tired after an exhausting day to engage their minds and prefer to “relax” by watching TV or some other form of electronic distraction.
+There are some theories about the sleep-disturbing ability of the blue light emitted by these electronics, but whether you believe them or not, all that time spent watching TV is time that our minds are actively disengaged.
 Studies repeatedly show that people who actively use their minds in activities like reading, puzzles, or learning languages/new hobbies are happier and less stressed.

 On the flip side of this coin, most people also don’t turn their minds off enough.
 Let your “relax” mean “relax” and don’t relax by watching TV or doing another activity that causes activity without engaging the mind.
 Take time to pray or meditate and try to focus on the positive aspects of your life and the things you are grateful for.

 Bottom Line: Start Balancing Cortisol Today!